-The following table sets forth information regarding our executive officers as of March 7, 2017:
+The following table sets forth information regarding our executive officers as of February 26, 2019:

-Name Age Position Eric Lipar 46 Chief Executive Officer and Chairman of the Board Michael Snider 45 President and Chief Operating Officer Charles Merdian 47 Chief Financial Officer and Treasurer Jack Lipar 48 Executive Vice President of Acquisitions Margaret Britton 54 Chief Administrative Officer and Secretary Rachel Eaton 35 Chief Marketing Officer
+Age Position

+48 Chief Executive Officer and Chairman of the Board

+47 President and Chief Operating Officer

+49 Chief Financial Officer and Treasurer

+50 Executive Vice President of Acquisitions

+37 Chief Marketing Officer

+47 General Counsel and Corporate Secretary

+48 47 49 50 37

 Eric Lipar.
 Mr. Lipar is our Chief Executive Officer and serves as Chairman of our Board of Directors.
 He has served as our Chief Executive Officer since 2009, as a director since June 2013 and as Chairman of the Board since July 2013.
 Previously, Mr. Lipar served as our President from 2003 until 2009.
 Mr. Lipar has been in the residential land development business since the mid-1990s and is one of our founders.
-He has overseen land acquisition, development and the sales of over 16,000 homes since our inception.
-Mr. Lipar currently serves on the Residential Neighborhood Development Council for the Urban Land Institute.
+He has overseen land acquisition, development and the sales of over 28,000 homes since our inception.
+Mr. Lipar currently serves on the Residential Neighborhood Development Council for the Urban Land Institute and is a Policy Advisor Board Member for the Harvard Joint Center of Housing Studies.

 Michael Snider.
-Mr. Snider has served as our President since 2009, and Chief Operating Officer since July 2013.
+Mr. Snider has served as our President since 2009 and our Chief Operating Officer since July 2013.
 He oversees all aspects of our sales, construction, and product development.
-Prior to serving as our President, Mr. Snider was Executive Vice President of Homebuilding (2005-2009).
-Prior to joining LGI in 2004, Mr. Snider was a Project Manager for Tadian Homes, a homebuilder based in Troy, Michigan.
+Prior to serving as our President, Mr. Snider was Executive Vice President of Homebuilding (2005-2009) and in the role of Homebuilding Manager (2004).
+Before joining the Company in 2004, Mr. Snider was a Project Manager for Tadian Homes, a homebuilder based in Troy, Michigan.

 Charles Merdian.
-Mr. Merdian serves as our Chief Financial Officer and Treasurer.
-He was elected Secretary and Treasurer in 2013.
+Mr. Merdian has served as our Chief Financial Officer and Treasurer since 2013, and served as our Secretary from 2013 to 2016.
 Prior to becoming our Chief Financial Officer in 2010, Mr. Merdian was our Controller from 2004 through 2010.
 Prior to joining us in 2004, Mr. Merdian served as Accounting and Finance Manager for The Woodlands Operating Company where he specialized in accounting and financial analysis of real estate ventures, focusing primarily on residential and commercial developments.
-Prior to The Woodlands Operating Company, Mr. Merdian served as an accounting manager working at the Williamson-Dickie Manufacturing Co. and as a senior auditor for Coopers & Lybrand, L.L.P.
+Prior to The Woodlands Operating Company, Mr. Merdian served as an accounting manager working at the Williamson-Dickie Manufacturing Co. and as a senior auditor for Coopers & Lybrand, LLP.
 Mr. Merdian has worked in residential real estate and homebuilding finance since 1998.
 Mr. Merdian is a Certified Public Accountant and is a member of the Texas Society of Certified Public Accountants.

 Jack Lipar.
 Mr. Lipar has served as our Executive Vice President of Acquisitions since March 2013.
 He previously served as Vice President of Acquisitions from December 2010 through February 2013, and Acquisitions Manager from 2006 to December 2010.
-Mr. Lipar oversees land acquisitions and development for LGI.
+Mr. Lipar oversees land acquisitions and development for the Company.
 Prior to joining us, Mr. Lipar worked at HP Pelzer, an auto parts manufacturing company based in Germany, as the Vice President of Purchasing and Director of Operations.
 Mr. Lipar was also the General Manager and a member of the Board of Directors at Alliance Interiors, an affiliate of HP Pelzer.
 Prior to HP Pelzer, Mr. Lipar was a worldwide Purchasing Manager for Cooper Standard, one of the world's leading manufacturers of automotive parts.